 There are a lot of reasons this could happen.
 This person may not have their credit card in front of them, perhaps the checkout process was too complicated, or maybe he/she wants to look around a bit more before placing an order.
 While there are a lot of reasons why people leave mid-checkout, most often it's not because they're no longer interested in the product.

 After you integrate your ecommerce store with Klaviyo, you'll find several "best practice" flows ready and waiting your account.
-You will not see these flows if you haven't integrated an ecommerce platform.
+One of these flows is the Abandoned Cart flow.

 How the Abandoned Cart Flow Works